You are here:

 Information on exemption from the statutory ID requirement.

-From 21.02.2024, you will not need an appointment for this request at the BürgerServiceCenter Mitte and BürgerServiceCenter-Nord.
-You can deal with this matter without an appointment during the opening hours of the express counters (please note the different opening hours at the BSC-Mitte and BSC-Nord).
+From now on, you do not need an appointment for this request at the BürgerServiceCenters Mitte, Nord and Stresemannstrasse.
+You can do this at the express counter.
+Please note the different opening hours of the express counters in the various BürgerServiceCenters.

 In general, the duty of identification applies in Germany.
 Persons in need of care who are unable to participate in public life for reasons of illness or who are even cared for can be exempted from this rule.